Septic System Remediation

 Traditional septic systems are anaerobic and consist of a septic tank, distribution box and a leach field.
 Septic systems are good for a little more than twenty years and then the onset of leach field failure.
 Watch the following video to discover how a septic system works…

 Replacing a failed septic system or failed leach field is costly.
 The septic tank and or failed leach field must be excavated.
-All of the soil and gravel bed are removed from the site of the leach field as it is considered hazardous waste.
-In order to replace the failed leach field, new piping, gravel, soil and usually a new distribution box replace the old.
-Man hours for labor and removing (sometimes replacing) any obstacle that may need to come out in order to replace the failed leach field....etc.
+All of the soil and gravel beds are removed from the site of the leach field as it is considered hazardous waste.
+To replace the failed leach field, new piping, gravel, soil, and usually, a new distribution box replace the old.
+Man hours for labor and removing (sometimes replacing) any obstacle that may need to come out to replace the failed leach field….etc.
 The expense is enormous.
 Fortunately, there is an alternative.

 If you are in one of the two categories above, you have the opportunity to get away from a failing leach field.
-Though, if you know your septic system is failing, the ethical thing to do would be to mention it before closing.
+However, if you know your septic system is failing, the ethical thing to do would be to mention it before closing.
 Give the next owner a chance to weigh in on the issue.
-One thing you can do, is to tell the potential home owner about septic system remediation.
+One thing you can do is to tell the potential homeowner about septic system remediation.
 Maybe even pay for it as a selling point, an upgrade.
-Technology has given the home owner a cost effective method of renewing the leach field and restoring it completely.
+Technology has given the homeowner a cost-effective method of renewing the leach field and restoring it completely.
 That is, to add aerobic bacteria to the septic tank.

 The traditional septic system utilizes anaerobic bacteria.
-The anaerobic bacteria produces a slime referred to as bio mat.
-Over the course of twenty years, bio mat clogs the soil at the leach field, choking off any path for effluent to disperse.
+The anaerobic bacteria produces a slime referred to as bio-mat.
+Over twenty years, bio-mat clogs the soil at the leach field, choking off any path for the effluent to disperse.

-With aerobic bacteria, Anchor Sewer and Drain Cleaning Service can reverse the effects anaerobic bacteria has on the soil.
-95% of all septic systems utilizing aerobic bacteria have succeeded in completely eliminating bio mat and restoring the leach field for a fraction of the cost to replace it, with little inconvenience to install the system.
+With aerobic bacteria, Anchor Sewer and Drain Cleaning Service can reverse the effects anaerobic bacteria have on the soil.
+95% of all septic systems utilizing aerobic bacteria have succeeded in eliminating bio-mat and restoring the leach field for a fraction of the cost to replace it, with little inconvenience to installing the system.